-We have four reporting units: Defect Inspection, Metrology, Service and Other.
-As of March 31, 2015, substantially all of the goodwill balance resided in the Defect Inspection reporting unit.
-We performed a qualitative assessment of the goodwill by reporting units as of November 30, 2014 during the three months ended December 31, 2014 and concluded that there was no impairment.
 We assess goodwill for impairment annually as well as whenever events or changes in circumstances indicate that the carrying amount of goodwill in any reporting unit may not be recoverable.
-Long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that the assets' carrying amount may not be recoverable.
+Long-lived assets are tested for impairment whenever events or changes in circumstances indicate that the assets' carrying amount may not be recoverable.